URBANET’s latest infographic series with interesting facts and figures about urbanisation in Nigeria.

 The eight largest cities in Nigeria will become even bigger until 2030.
 Prospects suggest that the population growth of Nigeria‘s biggest city Lagos will almost double within the next decade up to 20 million people.
 Three other cities will also almost double their population.

 Urbanisation in Nigeria – Key Figures | Nigeria Infographics © GIZ

 Urbanisation is already a big factor in Nigeria, with an annual urban population growth of 4.3 per cent and the country hosting five of the 30 largest urban settlements on the African continent.
-But it will play an even more pivotal role by 2037 when the urban population in Nigeria’s cities will have doubled.
-To keep up with this steady growth, almost one million housing units must be built every year, with cities like Lagos, Ibadan, and Kano experiencing an annual increase of 20 per cent in housing demand.
+It will play an even more pivotal role by 2037, when the urban population in Nigeria’s cities will have doubled.
+To keep up with this steady growth, 700,000 housing units must be built every year, with cities like Lagos, Ibadan, and Kano experiencing an annual increase of 20 per cent in housing demand.